Learn how to make a candlestick chart in Datylon for Illustrator using two Range charts

-A candlestick chart is a financial instrument used to visualize price movements for stocks, securities, derivatives, or currencies, etc. Each candlestick typically shows one day and depicts four important elements of information for that day: open and close in the thick body; high and low in the candle wick.
+A candlestick chart is a financial instrument used to visualize price movements for stocks, securities, derivatives, or currencies, etc. Each candlestick typically shows one day and depicts four important elements of information for that day: open and close in the thick body; high and low in the candlewick.

-The chart is also known as a Japanese candlestick chart and thought to be developed as early as the 18th century in Japan.
+The chart is also known as a Japanese candlestick chart and is thought to be developed as early as the 18th century in Japan.
 The sources vary on that point, but everyone agrees Candlestick charts are great for visualizing market trends over time and are useful for interpreting the day-to-day sentiment of the market.

-How to create and style candlestick chart
+How to create and style a candlestick chart

 - Under the Binding tab, bind the high and low columns to Value 1 and Value 2 accordingly.